 - You have both Medicare and Medicaid or your state helps pay for your Medicare premiums.

 - You no longer qualify for Extra Help paying for your Medicare prescription drug coverage.

-- You recently involuntarily lost your creditable prescription drug coverage (creditable means prescription drug coverage as good as Medicare basic Part D coverage).
+- You recently involuntarily lost your creditable prescription drug coverage (as good as Medicare’s).

-- You get Extra Help to pay for Medicare prescription drug coverage but do not have Medicaid.
+- You get Extra Help paying for Medicare prescription drug coverage but do not have Medicaid.

-- In the last 12 months, you left a Medigap policy to enroll in a Medicare Advantage Plan with prescription drug coverage for the first time.
+- In the last 12 months, you left a Medigap policy to join a Medicare Advantage Plan with prescription drug coverage for the first time.

-- In the last 12 months, you turned 65 and enrolled in a Medicare Advantage Plan with prescription drug coverage.
+- In the last 12 months, you turned 65 and joined a Medicare Advantage Plan with prescription drug coverage.